 It is a problem?

 It really depends on a few elements.
-Firstly, if you plan to live in that house for a long period then being in negative equity will probably be a temporary problem.
+Firstly, if you plan to live in a home for a long period then being in negative equity will probably be a temporary problem.
 The market will rise, and therefore lift your property’s value.
 So, thre’s no reason to be concerned.

 Second, if you’ve borrowed against your current equity for home improvements, then again, it’s likely to be a temporary problem.
 Plus if you’re using the cash to add more bedrooms, a bigger kitchen or to upgrade your bathrooms, then you should add double the cost in value.